JairusSW/fass/README.md

 # FASS

-FASS is a schema-driven serialization format designed for minimal overhead, performance, and usability.
+FASS is a schema-driven serialization format designed for minimal overhead, high performance, and ease of use.
 It aims to be as fast as possible while maintaining as little overhead as possible.

 ## Purpose

-FASS was made to allow languages to represent complex structures in compact binary form with minimal overhead.
-Its purpose is to enable programs to share data in a compact and performant way.
+FASS is a lightweight serialization format meant to efficiently store complex data structures into a comprehensive binary form.
+Designed for minimal overhead, FASS compiles down to a few memory loads and stores without any need for parsing in order to achieve its blazing fast speed.
+Because of its ordered structure sequence, it eliminates the need for key storage and computation, bringing a considerable size difference.

 ## Features

-- Powerful schema format with custom user-defined types
-- Multiple flavors of data serialization to fit the user's specific needs
-- The ability to retrieve data without the extra overhead of parsing
-- A compact sorted data structure that omits the need for lookup keys
-- A inbuilt optimization pass in the compiler
+- Schema Driven: FASS uses its own schema format and compiler to generate and optimize complex structures in any supported language.
+- User Defined Types: FASS allows the user to define up to 200 custom data types.
+- Read Without Parsing: FASS eliminates the need for a parser allowing the user to access any section of data without the need to parse first.

+## Differences compared to other serialization formats

+- The FASS `struct` type is inspired by [Apache Avro](https://avro.apache.org/)'s binary format and eliminates the need for keys.
+- Similar to [FlatBuffers](https://github.com/google/flatbuffers), FASS implements per-key serialization and deserialization, but experiences less overhead due to its optimizing code generator.
+- It is much more performant than [JSON](https://www.json.org/json-en.html) because it is strongly types, compact, binary, and is much more performant.

+- P.S.
+Need to compare stuff when FASS has a MVP.
 ## Types

 **Primitive Types**